Teaching Assistantships and Research Assistantships

 Most Physics graduate students are supported through teaching assistantships (TAs) or research assistantships (RAs) funded through research grants to faculty.
 A limited number of Teaching Assistantships are available each semester, based on undergraduate enrollment within Physics.

 Assistantships are limited to 20 hours per week, which is considered as half-time employment.
-Nine-month stipends range from $15,161 for entering master's students and up to $17,836 for PhD candidates.
 In addition, out-of-state and international students who are supported at least one-half time are eligible for in-state tuition.
-Students supported for nine months as TAs or RAs are eligible to purchase 12-month health insurance coverage at a cost of approximately $144 a month.
+Students supported for nine months as TAs or RAs are eligible to purchase 12-month health insurance coverage.
 Funding commitments may be up to a maximum of 3 years for the master's degree and 6 years for the PhD.
 Along with the stipend most TA offers, include a tuition payment (Tuition Benefit Program) that in many cases covers all tuition expenses.

 If you are interested in a Research Assistantship, you should check with your major professor concerning availability.